-In the LFYP Training, you will learn an evidence-based practice for both depression and anxiety, as well as ancient strategies from both Tantric and Classical Yoga traditions for self-care.
+In the LFYP Training, you will learn an evidence-based practice for anxiety, depression, and trauma, as well as ancient strategies from both Tantric and Classical Yoga traditions for self-care.
 Learn Yoga practices supported by current research in psycho-neurobiology to help clear away the obstructions (chronic tensions, constricting beliefs, limiting emotions) that may be keeping you and those you serve from knowing and expressing your authenticity and your fullest potential.

 Rose Kress, ERYT-500, C-IAYT, YACEP, Director of the LifeForce Yoga Healing Institute

-Rose began practicing yoga in 1994 and teaching since 2004.
-In that time she has focused on the therapeutic aspects of yoga – for the body, mind and soul.
-Rose teaches classes and workshops throughout the Tucson area and has been blessed to teach at The Crossings in Austin, TX, at Yogaville in VA, at Kripalu in Lenox, MA, and Sivananda Ashram in The Bahamas with the LifeForce Yoga Practitioner Training Program.
-She has also presented at a number of Yoga Festivals in Arizona.
-Rose integrates LifeForce Yoga techniques into therapeutic yoga for back pain, cancer, pulmonary disease, structural wellness, and yoga therapy.
-She studies with Rama Jyoti Vernon and has taken the Functional Yoga Therapy Training with Maria KaliMa.
-Rose is the Program Manager of the LifeForce Yoga Healing Institute and travels with Amy to assist her in LifeForce Yoga Practitioner Trainings.
-She is a lead trainer in the Sol Center’s Yoga Training Program.
-Rose is also the author of 2 CDs, Mantra Chanting with Rose and Pathways to Relaxation.
+Rose is the owner and director of LifeForce Yoga Healing Institute and lead trainer in the LifeForce Yoga Practitioner Trainings.
+She began practicing yoga in 1994 and has been teaching since 2004.
+Rose began working with Amy Weintraub in 2003 and in the trainings in 2005.
+Focusing on the therapeutic aspects of yoga for body, mind, and soul, Rose teaches classes and workshops throughout the Tucson area and North America.
+She integrates LifeForce Yoga techniques into therapeutic yoga for back pain, cancer, pulmonary disease, structural wellness, and yoga therapy.
+Rose studies with Rama Jyoti Vernon and has taken the Functional Yoga Therapy Training with Maria KaliMa.
+She is also the editor of the LifeForce Yoga Research Newsletter, leads online programs for the Institute, and the author of 2 CDs, Mantra Chanting with Rose and Pathways to Relaxation.

 Amy is the author of Yoga for Depression (Broadway Books, 2004) and Yoga Skills for Therapists: Effective Practices for Mood Management (W.W.
 Norton, 2012), has been a pioneer in the field of yoga and mental health for over twenty years.
 She offers the LifeForce Yoga Practitioner Training for Depression and Anxiety to health and yoga professionals and offers workshops for every day practitioners.
 The LifeForce Yoga protocol is being used in residential treatment centers, hospitals and by health care providers around the world and is featured on the LifeForce Yoga CD Series and the first DVD home Yoga practice series for mood management, the award-winning LifeForce Yoga to Beat the Blues, Level 1 & Level 2.
-She is an invited speaker at conferences internationally and is involved in ongoing research on the effects of yoga on mood.
-She edits a bi-monthly newsletter that includes current research, news and media reviews on Yoga and mental health.
+She is an invited speaker at conferences internationally.

 Dr. Simpson is a Board Certified Psychiatric-Mental Health Clinical Nurse Specialist specializing in individual, couples, group and family therapy.
 She integrates complementary methodologies and techniques to offer a highly personalized faith-consistent approach tailored to each client.
 She holds certifications as an Imago Relationship Therapist, a LifeForce Yoga Practitioner 2/Mentor and is an Experienced Registered Yoga Teacher at the 200-hour level (E-RYT-200) with the Yoga Alliance.
 She belongs to the International Association ofPractitioners of Encountered-centered Couples Therapy and maintains a board certification as a Professional Christian Counselor.
 Dr. Simpson is also one of the primary international investigators for evaluating the efficacy of Encountered-centered Couples Therapy.
 She maintains a private practice in Manassas, Virginia and is on the faculty of Stratford University teaching Nursing Research and Psychiatric Nursing.